 Through the CORSA régime:

 - all that is acquired by the spouses is held to be administered separately.
 However spouses can be co-owners of specific items they choose to co-own (identical to the Separation of Estate régime).

 - once the régime is terminated (either because spouses have retired from work or due to marriage breakdown) all that has been acquired by the spouses will be ‘pooled-in’ and divided between the two.
 For example if during the CORSA régime the wife acquired 100,000€ and the husband acquired 50,000€, once the regime is terminated each will receive 75,000€.

 Property that is subject to the CORSA

 All the property that becomes co-owned through the Community of Acquests régime is also will also form part of the CORSA régime.
 Therefore upon dissolution of the CORSA régime, all of this property is pooled in and divided in equal shares.

 Advantages of CORSA

-CORSA is ideal if one or both of the spouses are involved in business.
-In such case there can be separate administration of the property, but at the same time spouses have an incentive to pool into the family the residue (i.e. profits) of the business since that is what they would eventually receive should the régime be dissolved.
+CORSA is ideal if one or both of the spouses are involved in the business.
+In such case, there can be separate administration of the property, but at the same time spouses have an incentive to pool into the family the residue (i.e. profits) of the business since that is what they would eventually receive should the régime be dissolved.